Beyond to the lair of Dragotha, the undead dragon where fabulous riches and hideous death await. - Note on a map

 The entrance to Dragotha's lair is rarely used, being shrouded by layers of fog and crawling with ghouls, wights, and worse.
 Beyond this narrow entrance lies an enormous dungeon said to extend endlessly into the earth, filled with treasures and riches—but also home to hideous aberrant creatures and legions of undead.
 Navigating these tunnels is as perilous as facing the Death Dragon.

 On initiative count 20 (losing initiative ties), Dragotha takes a lair action to cause one of the following effects; the dragon can't use the same effect two rounds in a row:

 - Dragotha attempts to recharge his breath weapon.

 - Dragotha casts forcecage (spell save DC 21).
 The cage lasts one hour or until Dragotha uses this lair action again.

-- Dragotha curses any number of creatures he can see within 30 feet.
+- Dragotha curses any number of creatures he can detect within 30 feet.
 Cursed targets cannot regain hit points until initiative count 20 on the next round.

 In the deepest part of the Wormcrawl Fissure, the most profane temple of Kyuss known as the Tabernacle of Worms has the following effects:

 - Anyone who attempts to use divination magic to scry on a creature that is within the lair, instead receives a horrible vision and must make a DC 15 Intelligence saving throw.
 On a failure, the diviner takes 21 (6d6) psychic damage and is insane until they finish a long rest.
 While insane, a creature can’t take actions, can’t understand what other creatures say, can’t read, and can speak only in gibberish.
 A greater restoration spell ends this effect.